Spend your summer interning or join an experiential program abroad

 In 2022, AU Centers Abroad will offer in-person, for credit internship opportunities for graduate students at the Brussels and Nairobi center.
 For more information, please visit the AU Abroad website.
 The application deadlines are February 18, 2022.

 - Students may apply for their program of choice (all programs are competitive and application does not guarantee admission).
 Some internship programs also require an application.

-- Students are registered for the respective course by SIS OIP for the summer term at the time of registration.
+- Students are registered for their respective course by SIS OIP for the summer term at the time of registration.

 - Students pay AU tuition and are billed directly through Student Accounts.
 Financial aid packages can apply.